conradhalling/datacamp/Introduction to Git/Introduction to Git.md

 git show 36b761
 ```

+The `git show` command displays the differences between the commit and the previous commit for the given file.

-These are the correct commands, not accepted by the course:
+These were the correct commands, not accepted by the course:

 ```shell
 git log report.md